 Living Forgotten Realms is bigger than just the adventures you play.
 Your accomplishments can have an impact on the world and shape the direction of future adventures!
 Sometimes, at the end of an adventure, your DM will be asked to fill out an Event Summary and turn it in to the organizer or report the results to the campaign staff.
 Event Summaries ask questions about important outcomes and decisions from the adventure, such as whether a key villain lived or died, or which competing faction gained control of a powerful artifact.
 The campaign staff tabulates all the submitted results, and the majority result is considered the official campaign outcome for that particular question.
-These reports influence future adventures.
+The results directly and indirectly affect future adventures.

 There are many opportunities for you to interact with the wider community of gamers involved in the campaign, and we are always looking for volunteers to help LFR grow and thrive.
-For more information on the campaign structure, including contact information for the current members of the campaign staff, and to learn how you can get further involved, check out the Living Forgotten Realms Community.
+For more information on the campaign structure, including contact information for the current members of the campaign staff, check out the Living Forgotten Realms Community.
 Visit our forums to find other players, post your thoughts, and share your stories.
 In a shared-world campaign, the adventure never truly ends!